Grand Prix: Ferreira in, Yater-Wallace out after ski halfpipe qualifying; Canada’s Cassie Sharpe leads women

 Recommended Stories For You

-Ferreira, fresh off his win at Dew Tour at Breckenridge Ski Resort, opted to skip his second run, as did Blunck, as both looked to be safely into finals after the first run.
+Ferreira, fresh off his win at Dew Tour, opted to skip his second run, as did Blunck, as both looked to be safely into finals after the first run.
 David Wise, the reigning Olympic gold medalist, scored 91.66 on his first run to finish second behind Blunck.

 Canada's Noah Bowman was fourth (87.33), Canada's Mike Riddle fifth (85.33), Winter Park's Birk Irving sixth (85), France's Kevin Rolland seventh (83), Vail's Taylor Seaton eighth (81.66), Telluride's Gus Kenworthy ninth (79.33) and Switzerland's Joel Gisler 10th (74.66).